ibm-cloud-docs/vmwaresolutions/services/kmip_standalone_addingdeletingcert.md

    {:note}
 5. Click **Add**.

-## Procedure to view certificates for KMIP for VMware on IBM Cloud instances
+## Procedure to view certificates for KMIP for VMware instances
 {: #kmip_standalone_addingdeletingcert-view}

 1. In the {{site.data.keyword.vmwaresolutions_short}} console, click **Resources** from the left navigation pane.
-2. Scroll down to the **KMIP for VMware on IBM Cloud Instances** table, click the instance to view the certificates for.
+2. Scroll down to the **KMIP for VMware Instances** table, click the instance to view the certificates for.
 3. View the list of added certificates under the **Client SSL Certificates** section.
 4. To view the content of a particular certificate, click **Download**.

-## Procedure to delete certificates from KMIP for VMware on IBM Cloud instances
+## Procedure to delete certificates from KMIP for VMware instances
 {: #kmip_standalone_addingdeletingcert-delete}

 1. In the {{site.data.keyword.vmwaresolutions_short}} console, click **Resources** from the left navigation pane.
-2. Scroll down to the **KMIP for VMware on IBM Cloud Instances** table, click the instance that you want to delete certificates from.
+2. Scroll down to the **KMIP for VMware Instances** table, click the instance that you want to delete certificates from.
 3. In the **Client SSL Certificates** table, locate the certificate that you want to delete and click the **Delete** icon.

    The client immediately loses access to all keys for the purpose of encrypting and decrypting data or backup data.
 For the client to gain access again, you must add the client SSL certificate again.